 back

-This May 17, for the International Day Against Homophobia, Art Explora Academy is committed to giving visibility to queer art and gay artists.
+To celebrate Gay Pride Day, Art Explora Academy is dedicated to giving visibility to queer art and gay artists.
 From ancient Greek sculptors to contemporary performers, many artists have represented - and some have claimed - LGBTQ+ feelings, practices or identity.
 Let's celebrate love in all its forms!

 Too often we dwell on the negatives of history’s LGBTQ+ artists, dark stories, pain, and repression.
 We have like Keith Haring, who sadly died of AIDS, Basquiat, who died of drug abuse.
 Not just in the visual arts but across different art forms.
 But look closer and queer joy can be found, sometimes explicit, but sometimes in the abstract.
 Flowers, landscapes, colours and domestic scenes.
 So how do we find and illuminate this work?
 And why is it so important that we do?